andreasmz/neurotorch/README.md

 ### Development roadmap

 Currently in active development:
-- [ ] Integration of plugins: Rather than providing an direct binding to TraceSelector, it will be implemented as a plugin
+- [x] **released** Integration of plugins: Rather than providing an direct binding to TraceSelector, it will be implemented as a plugin
+- [ ] New ROI finding algorithm based on local maxima

 Ideas for future releases:
 - [ ] Synapse analysis tab: Same algorithm as in the Synapse ROI finder, but for each signal frame separately